mario-espo/mario-espo/README.md

 - 🤔 I’m looking for help with ...
 Git
 - 💬 Ask me about ... anything genomics!
 - 📫 How to reach me: ...
 [Mario Esposito](mailto:mario_espo@outlook.com)
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ... x-men is what made me fall in love with the field of genetics
+- ⚡ Fun fact: ...
+I have a mutation in my OR26A gene making cilantro taste like soap